 A clear title is a critical part of any residential real estate transaction.
 Simply put, clear title means that the seller has the legal right to pass on the property to the buyer.

-- The title company does a title search and determines that the real estate title is legitimate and whom the title is vested in, so the buyer can be confident that he or she is the legal owner of the real estate.
+To verify that a title is clear and free of “defects” or “clouds,” a title company or skilled real estate attorney does a title search.
+The attorney determines that the real estate title is legitimate, as well as in whom the title is vested, so the buyer can be confident that they are the real estate’s legal owner.

 The title search includes searching for potential issues that limit the seller’s ability to pass the title to the buyer.
 These include things like outstanding mortgages, judgments, restrictions and other encumbrances against the property that may affect ownership.
 Here are some of the most common issues residential real estate buyers encounter.

 Mechanic’s liens are liens placed against the property by a general contractor or someone else who has helped improve the property.
 Contractors place liens against the property to help ensure they get paid, and the lien is intended to be released when the job is complete.
 However, sometimes contractors fail to release the lien, either because of a paperwork error or because they were never paid.
 When a creditor has filed a lien on the home against a seller, it prevents the seller from selling the home.

 Family dynamics can also cloud an otherwise clear title.
 For example, a couple purchases property together and then later divorces, the ex’s name sometimes remains on the deed.
 The ex’s name must be removed from the deed before the seller can pass title to the buyer.